Charles Johannigmeier (May 2018 - January 2019 & May 2019 - August 2019)

 What was the interview process like?

 I was contacted by Megan Pieper a couple weeks after applying to schedule an interview on site at Hunter.
 I drove to Hunter for the interview and took a short aptitude test.
-After the test I spoke with both Andrew Nevin and Dave Voeller about my resume, my different school/personal projects and goals, and I what kind of projects a Co-op at Hunter would be involved in.
+After the test I spoke with both Andrew Nevin and Dave Voeller about my resume, my different school/personal projects and goals, and what kind of projects a Co-op at Hunter would be involved in.
 After the interview, I was compensated for travel expenses and told that I would be contacted in a couple weeks whether I got the job or not.
 About a week later, I got a call from Megan saying that Dave Voeller had offered me the position.
 For my second Co-op term, I was contacted by Dave during the next semester if I was still interested in coming back for the summer.

 Most students just want some experience but they don't exactly know what type of experience they want.
 Please describe some of the work you did and what type of skills you needed.
 It is important to note what you could apply from school and what you learned on the job.